robhagemans/monobit/YAFF.md

 - `superscript-offset`: Horizontal (in direction of writing), upward offset for a superscript
 - `subscript-size`: pixel size of subscript font to use
 - `subscript-offset`: Horizontal (in direction of writing), downward offset for a subscript
+- `small-cap-size`: pixel size of small-capital font to use

 ##### Characteristics